JasonPluger/PRISM/README.md

   	end process;

 I repeated this general pattern for each component, however each component got a different value depending on its function within the Datapath.

+#####Datapath Test and Debug
+To test my datapath file, I used the provided testbench file.
+I simulated my design and proceeded to step nano-second by nano-second through the ISim results to verify that the testbench was indeed outputting what it was supposed to output.
+I originally had a statement in each of my processes that reset the respective signal to "0000" when that signal's load signal was '0'.
+However, I found after talking to Dr. Neebel that this was incorrect, and because the components that we are working with are Flip/Flops, if we just exclude the load = '0' case from our implementation, the component will maintain its value.

 ##Reverse Engineering